Our lead Cloudbreak candidates are Antiviral Fc Conjugates (AVCs) for the prevention and treatment of influenza.

 Influenza, or flu, is a respiratory infection caused by influenza viruses.
 The flu virus can cause mild to severe illness, and at times can lead to death.
 Young children, the elderly (> 65 years), pregnant women and immunocompromised patients are more prone to infection, but even healthy people are at risk of infection with seasonal flu.
 The CDC estimates that as many as 646,000 people may die from influenza each year worldwide.

 Prevention: The only preventive measure to protect against flu is the seasonal vaccine.
-However, in recent years the efficacy of the vaccine has been significantly variable, with effectiveness reported by the CDC of only 30%-60% depending on the virus strain and age of the recipient.
+However, in recent years the efficacy of the vaccine has been significantly variable, with effectiveness reported by the CDC of only 40% on average, depending on the virus strain and age of the recipient.
 In years when the seasonal vaccine results in sub-optimal protection, more patients are at higher risk for serious complications resulting from influenza.
 Vulnerable patient populations must then rely upon therapeutic options.

 Treatment: Older antiviral medications, such as amantadine and rimantadine, are no longer recommended for use because of high levels of resistance.
 Currently, four therapeutic options for treating influenza are recommended by the CDC: